pandas-dev/pandas/doc/source/io.rst

 Clipboard
 ---------

-A handy way to grab data is to use the ``read_clipboard`` method, which takes the contents of the clipboard buffer and passes them to the ``read_table`` method.
+A handy way to grab data is to use the :meth:`~DataFrame.read_clipboard` method, which takes the contents of the clipboard buffer and passes them to the ``read_table`` method.
 For instance, you can copy the following text to the clipboard (CTRL-C on many operating systems):

 .. code-block:: python